omermustekiin/celebi_altin_app/README.md

 # Celebi Altin

-Celebi Altin is a live stock market application created with Flutter.
-I took part in all stages from design to testing alone and after a 2 month process, i published the first version of the application for both store.
+Çelebi Altın is a live stock market application I created with Flutter & Firebase, receives and processes data in "txt" type with TCP Socket API, and includes various database operations.

 In this project i used Provider package for state management and Shared Preferences & Hive & Firebase for data storage.